survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ...
 ```

 In practice you want to maintain lower limits.
 The current ones are enough for this demonstration.
-If you build now (`npm run build`), you should see a warning like this within the output:
+If you build now (`npm run build`), you should see a warning within the output:

 ```bash
 ...